SnowyMouse/chimera/README.md

 Probably not.
 You would first need to ask *all* of the developers of Chimera for permission.

-### Why am I seeing an error saying that strings.dll is missing?
+### Why are my custom fonts not working?
-This error can occur when a required DirectX 9 library isn't installed.
+This can occur when a required DirectX 9 library isn't installed.
 The fix is to download and run the official DirectX installer from https://www.microsoft.com/en-us/download/details.aspx?id=35 .

 ### Why does Halo's gamma setting not work when Chimera is installed?